usnistgov/ndn-dpdk/docs/INSTALL.md

 It only works on x64\_64 (amd64) architecture.

 This page describes how to install and start NDN-DPDK on a supported operating system.
-It also includes an option to build a Docker container, which could work on other operating systems.
+You can also [build a Docker container](Docker.md), which would work on other operating systems.

 ## Dependencies